stream-project/WP1R/docker_stream/pipeline.md

 Graphdb is used here to store transformed rdf files from Hybrid database, used several sparql queries for testing the knowledge graph.

-### NOTE: Also, to find the common materials between both the databases ( hybrid, Nomad ), we have created another job ( Hybrid_canonical_form and Nomad_canonical_form )for the both the databases which converts the formulas into cannonical form whoich can be further used in sparql query to identify the common materials between both the databases.
+### NOTE: Also, to find the common materials between both the databases ( hybrid, Nomad ), another job is created  ( Hybrid_canonical_form and Nomad_canonical_form ) for the both the databases which converts the formulas into cannonical form whoich can be further used in sparql query to identify the common materials between both the databases.